 Mr. Welch is a board member and advisor to life science companies.
-Mr. Welch currently serves on the boards of Structure Therapeutics, Nuvation Bio Inc. and Prothena Corporation, each of which are publicly traded biotechnology companies.
+Mr. Welch currently serves as chairman on the boards of Structure Therapeutics, Inc. and Prothena Corporation plc, each a publicly traded biotechnology company.
 Between January 2015 and January 2018, he was an Executive Partner at Sofinnova Ventures, a venture capital firm.
 Prior to Sofinnova, Mr. Welch served as Chairman, Chief Executive Officer, and President of InterMune, Inc., a biotechnology company, from May 2008 to October 2014 and served as President and Chief Executive Officer of InterMune and a member of its board of directors from September 2003 to May 2008.
 From August 2002 to January 2003, Mr. Welch served as Chairman and Chief Executive Officer of Triangle Pharmaceuticals, Inc., a pharmaceutical company.
 From October 2000 to June 2002, Mr. Welch served as President of the pharmaceutical division of Elan Corporation, plc.
-Mr. Welch previously served as chairman of the board of AveXis, Inc., a publicly traded biotechnology company, from January 2016 through its acquisition in May 2018, and on the boards of directors of Intercept Pharmaceuticals, Inc from November 2015 to June 2021 and Seagen from July 2007 to December 2023.
+Mr. Welch previously served as chairman of the board of directors of Nuvation Bio from July 2020 to September 2024 and as a director on the boards of directors of Intercept Pharmaceuticals, Inc from November 2015 to June 2021 and Seagan Inc. from July 2007 to December 2023.
 Mr. Welch holds a B.S. from the University of Miami and an M.B.A. from the University of North Carolina.